Plastic Granulators

 Fiber-Reinforced Plastic

-Reinforced rotors with CPM-10V or carbide-tipped blades for glass-filled PA, PBT and composite scrap.
+Reinforced rotors with CPM-10V or carbide-tipped blades for glass-filled PA, PBT, and composite scrap.

 Keep Every Granulator Running at Peak Output